NeuraByte-UCSD-ITS/nutrirate/README.md

 ></iframe>

 Since ratings range from 1 to 5, an RMSE of ~0.4898 indicates that on average we’re off by about half a rating point, but it might still be substantial on a 1–5 scale if we aim for high accuracy.
 An R² near zero (0.0006) means the baseline model-linear regression with these features (in their current form) doesn’t capture much of the underlying complexity in how users rate recipes.
 This might be due to non-linear interactions between nutritional content and user preferences that linear regression cannot model well.
-In conclusion, this baseline model serves as a benchmark as we should explore more sophisticated approaches as there is definitely room for improvement.
+In conclusion, this baseline model serves as a benchmark; we should explore more sophisticated approaches since there is definitely room for improvement.

 ---